An In-Depth Comprehensive Functional Testing Tutorial with Types, Techniques, and Examples:

-#2) Equivalence tests: In Equivalence partitioning, the test data are segregated into various partitions called equivalence data classes.
-Data in each partition must behave the same way therefore only one condition needs to be tested.
+In Equivalence partitioning, the test data are segregated into various partitions called equivalence data classes.
+Data in each partition must behave in the same way, therefore only one condition needs to be tested.
 Similarly, if one condition in a partition doesn’t work, then none of the others will work.

 - If the user enters the correct credentials, it should take the user to the next UI.

-- If the user enters the correct credentials but wishes to cancel login, it should not take the user to the next UI and reload the login page.
+- If the user enters the correct credentials but wishes to cancel the login, then it should not take the user to the next UI and reload the login page.

-#5) Alternate flow tests: Alternate path tests are basically run to validate all the possible ways that exist, other than the main flow to accomplish a function.
+Alternate path tests are run to validate all the possible ways that exist, other than the main flow to accomplish a function.

-#6) Ad-hoc tests: When most of the bugs are uncovered through the above techniques, ad-hoc tests are a great way to uncover any discrepancies not observed earlier.
+When most of the bugs are uncovered through the above techniques, ad-hoc tests are a great way to uncover any discrepancies that are not observed earlier.
 These are performed with the mindset of breaking the system and see if it responds gracefully.

-For the example, a sample test case would be:
+For Example, a sample test case would be:

 - A user is logged in, but the admin deletes the user account while he is performing some operations.
 It would be interesting to see how the application handles this gracefully.

 Non-functional tests focus on the quality of the application/system as a whole.
-So tries to deduce how well the system performs as per the customer requirements as in contrast to the function it performs.
+Hence, it tries to deduce how well the system performs as per the customer requirements as in contrast to the function it performs.